'Virtually landless': Moriori one step closer to justice after initialling deed of settlement with Crown

 The imi (tribe) would now take the deed to its people for consultation and, if ratified, be formally signed at Kōpinga Marae on Rēkohu before a bill is introduced into Parliament later this year or early next year.

-There were 872 adults and 860 children registered with Hokotehi Moriori Trust, but the imi estimates the true population to be at least several thousand.
+There were 872 adults and 860 children registered with Hokotehi Moriori Trust, but the imi estimated the true population to be at least several thousand.